pyControl/docs/docs/user-guide/programming-tasks.md

 Calling `goto_state` in response to an `'entry'` or  `'exit'` event will cause an error because the state machine is already in transition to a new state when these events occur.

-It is recomended not to put any code in a state behaviour function after a `goto_state` because it will be executed following the state transition when the task is in the subsequent state, potentially causing hard to identify bugs.
+It is not recomended to put any code in a state behaviour function that executes after a `goto_state` because it will be executed following the state transition when the task is in the subsequent state, potentially causing hard to identify bugs.

 ## Time dependent behaviour.